 Ability to uphold the university’s commitment to inclusive excellence in a diverse educational community.

-Normal laboratory environment, not subject to extremes in noise, odors, etc.
+Normal classroom environment, not subject to extremes in noise, odors, etc.

 The above statements are intended to describe the general nature and level of work being performed by people assigned to do this job.
 The above is not intended to be an exhaustive list of all responsibilities and duties required.